gnosischain/documentation/docs/bridges/tutorials/using-omnibridge.md

 ![](/img/bridges/omni-erc20manual8.png)
 Press the "Write" button to send the transaction.
 ![](/img/bridges/omni-erc20manual9.png)
 The MetaMask/NiftyWallet will appear and the gas price can be adjusted to speed up the transaction verification.
-Once the transaction is confirmed in the MetaMask, wait for confirmation.
+Once the transaction is confirmed in MetaMask, wait for confirmation.
 Depending on the gas price specified and traffic congestion it could take from several seconds to several minutes.
 Once the transaction is included in a block, the Arbitrary Message Bridge validators will wait for 8 additional blocks.
 Then, they will send confirmations to Gnosis chain to invoke the multi-token mediator contract and complete the tokens transfer.
 You can monitor the confirmation and AMB request execution with the [AMB Live Monitoring tool](https://alm-xdai.herokuapp.com/).
 Specify the hash (tx id) of the transaction used to call `relayTokens` in the ALM entry page to check the status of the AMB request initiated by this transaction in real time.
 If the AMB request is executed successfully:
  * __If token has not been transferred with AMB before:__ If this is the first transaction for this particular token using the AMB, a new ERC677 token contract will be deployed to the xDai chain.
 The token contract will be initialized with the same symbol and decimals as for the original token on Ethereum.
 The name of the new token will be extended with the letters "on xDai" (e.g. "Dai Stablecoin v1.0 on xDai").
 At the end, the requested amount of tokens will be minted and sent to the account that called `relayTokens`.